 Apple’s AirPort Utility for iOS includes a Wi-Fi scanner you can use to scan for nearby networks from your iPhone or iPad.
 Scan results are presented as a list and include only a few fields to describe the networks found: BSSID, SSID, channel, RSSI, and time.

-Rather than examining the scan results in the app itself, you can visualize them in WiFi Explorer Pro (1.3) with a simple copy and paste.
+Rather than examining the scan results in the app itself, you can visualize them in WiFi Explorer Pro (1.3 or higher) with a simple copy and paste.

 To scan for networks using AirPort Utility, on your iOS device, go to Settings > AirPort Utility to turn on the Wi-Fi scanner.

 Next, open Airport Utility and tap Wi-Fi Scan.